vstinner/vstinner.github.io/content/c-api-dict-getitemref.rst

 such as:

 * Subtle crashes in C extensions.
-* Make the C API implementation in PyPy more complicated:
-  `Inside cpyext: Why emulating CPython C API is so Hard
+* Make the C API implementation in PyPy more complicated: see `Inside cpyext: Why emulating CPython C API is so Hard
   <https://www.pypy.org/posts/2018/09/inside-cpyext-why-emulating-cpython-c-8083064623681286567.html>`_
   (2018) by Antonio Cuni.